jrcook416/zencart/IEMS_MODS.md

 ---------------------
 This is an upgrade/clean install built for Indianapolis EMS Logistics.
 The previous version, 1.5.6c, was retired from service on March 16, 2022.
+Please read all .md files prior to working on any part of the site.
-This document was last updated with code changes on 2022-04-05.
+This document was last updated with code changes on 2022-04-09.
+This document (IEMS_MODS.md) covers specific core code changes to the v1.5.7d custom build for Indianapolis EMS Logistics.

 Code Modifications
 ---------------